oschwengers/referenceseeker/paper/paper.md

 # Implementation
 ReferenceSeeker is a linux command line tool implemented in Python 3.
 All necessary external binaries are bundled with the software.
-The tool Itself requires no external dependencies other than Biopython for file input and output.
+The tool itself requires no external dependencies other than Biopython for file input and output.

 ## Databases